torvalds/linux/Documentation/admin-guide/initrd.rst

   # echo 0x301 >/proc/sys/kernel/real-root-dev

-Note that the mechanism is incompatible with NFS and similar file systems.
+Analte that the mechanism is incompatible with NFS and similar file systems.

 This old, deprecated mechanism is commonly called ``change_root``, while